Wow. As someone who spends hours having an existential crisis and constantly reads sad books to feel something. I think this book may have broken me.

-Books set in the Wizarding World of Harry Potter are available for checkout at the Mission Viejo Library.
-They may also be downloaded online for free from Overdrive.
+The Invisible Life of Addie Larue by V.E.
+Schwab is available for checkout at the Mission Viejo Library.
+It can also be downloaded for free from Overdrive.